tempranova/erasmiana-digital/README.md

 - Central page for Bibliography, finding more out about Erasmus, Erasmus articles etc

 Data visualization
+- Copy buddy's visualizations (mind maps, etc)
+- Add a journey of Erasmus around Europe with a timeline
 - Improving mapping of who wrote TO him and FROM him
 - Experimenting with other basemaps
 - Adding timeline to see how many letters written in certain times
 - Timeline journeys around Europe like a video game (moving character of Erasmus with images beside of the cities he moves in, animated weather effects, language noises)
+- Could even improve to do "ideas" charting, since I have keywords and themes -- a further enhancement

 Issues
 - Data is not flawless; some letters are missing Bodleian stuff, etc